mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 server in a read-only mode.
 You must specify the :option:`--basedir`, :option:`--datadir`, and :option:`--start` options to enable this feature.
 This is so that an offline server is not started accidentally.
-Note: be sure to consider ramifications of starting a server on the error and similar logs.
+Note: Be sure to consider the ramifications of starting a server on the error and similar logs.
 It is best to save this information prior to running this utility on an offline server.